sampatskypointcloud/platform/docs/docs/teamsbot.md

 2. The Stitch process is complete.
 3. Fields are added to the search and filter index.

-## Functionalities offered by the SkyPoint Cloud bot
+## Functionalities offered by the SkyPoint Bot

 ## Login